Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

     box(stroke: 1pt, image("/resources/vscode-action-active-sledgehammer-light-after.png")),
   ),
   kind: image,
-  caption: [Active markup in #vscode[] when using sledgehammer.\ Code Action initiated with "`Ctrl+.`".
-Before and after accepting Code Action.],
+  caption: [Active markup in #vscode[] when using sledgehammer.\ Code action initiated with "`Ctrl+.`".
+Before and after accepting code action.],
   placement: auto,
 ) <active-markup-sledgehammer-vscode>

-When the Isabelle language server receives a Code Action request, the generation of the Code Actions list for its response is roughly done in these four steps:
+When the Isabelle language server receives a code action request, the generation of the code actions list for its response is roughly done in these four steps:
 1. Find all #isar[] commands within the given range.

 2. Get the command results of all these commands.